Docker-Daze/itu-minitwit/report/report.md

 ## Evolution and Refactoring

+**Migrating from SQLite to Postgres**
+To solve this challenge we bought a PostgreSQL database cluster on Digital Ocean, this was to make the process simpler.
+For the migration a tool called pgloader was used.
+This allowed for minimal downtime.

+**Improving code quality**
-After implementing SonarQube quality assessment, a lot of code was refactored and renamed.
+After implementing SonarQube quality assessment, a lot of code was refactored and renamed to meet their assessment criteria.
-Most of the codes issues were maintainability, where names did not align in different classes.
-This was quickly changed everywhere.
-Next issue was long and complicated functions.
+Most of the issues were maintainability, where names did not align in different classes.
+The next issue was long and complicated functions.
 Those functions were refactored, so that a function has one job.
-This improved maintainability and readability of the code base.
+This improved maintainability and readability of the codebase.

+**Securing Elasticsearch**
+We received a security notice from DigitalOcean regarding a publicly exposed port on our Elasticsearch instance.
+It was a challenge to enable the built-in security features of Elasticsearch, so Nginx was used to secure the port instead.
+In the future we should be more aware of which ports are publicly exposed.

 ## Operation